-Every counselor education training program has an ethical responsibility to screen students so the public will be protected from incompetent practitioners.
-Programs have a gate-keeping responsibility both to honor their commitment to the students they admit and to protect future consumers who will be served by those who graduate.
+Every counselor education training program has an ethical responsibility to screen students to protect the public from incompetent practitioners.
+Faculty have a gate-keeping responsibility both to honor their commitment to the students they admit and to protect future clients who will be served by those who graduate.
 For this reason, evaluation of each student is an ongoing process in the Graduate Studies in Counseling program.

-According to accreditation standards of the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the program faculty conduct a developmental, systematic assessment of each student's progress throughout the program, including consideration of the student's academic achievement, clinical skill performance, professional development, and personal competence.
-The student's academic knowledge, interpersonal abilities, and counseling skills are evaluated to determine if the student is competent, if remedial work is necessary, or if a student should be withdrawn from the program.
-Faculty members address specific concerns related to individual students at each faculty meeting and adhere to the guidelines for reviewing student competency when decisions indicate a need for student remediation or withdrawal.
+In compliance with the accreditation standards of the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the program faculty conduct a developmental, systematic assessment of each student's progress throughout the program, including consideration of the student's academic achievement, clinical skill performance, professional development, and interpersonal competence.
+These qualities and behaviors are evaluated continuously throughout the program to determine appropriate student fit with the profession of mental health counseling.
+Detailed descriptions of performance expectations of students are published in the Graduate Counseling Student Handbook.